 The major sticking point with PM motors is the potentially high cost of the magnets.
 Fortunately, there are promising developments on the horizon that could eliminate this drawback.

 We employ the services of a respected motor designer to assist customers with projects just like these.
-If you need help designing the components to fully leverage the full potential of powder metallurgy for an AC or DC magnetic applications, check out our new resource hub or contact us!
+If you need help designing the components to fully leverage the full potential of powder metallurgy for permanent magnet AC or DC electric motor design, see our resource hub: